-There were no changes in our internal control over financial reporting that occurred during the quarter ended June 30, 2020 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Other than the implementation of the general ledger and consolidated financial reporting phase of our new global ERP system, as described above, there were no changes in our internal control over financial reporting that occurred during the quarter ended September 30, 2020 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

-As a result of COVID-19, our global workforce continued to operate primarily in a work from home environment for the quarter ended June 30, 2020.
+As a result of COVID-19, our global workforce continued to operate primarily in a work from home environment for the quarter ended September 30, 2020.
 While pre-existing controls were not specifically designed to operate in our current work from home operating environment, we believe that our internal controls over financial reporting continue to be effective.
 We have continued to re-evaluate and refine our financial reporting process to provide reasonable assurance that we could report our financial results accurately and timely.